erendirek/inert-server/docs/api_document.md

-# Sohbet ve Chat Uygulaması API Dokümantasyonu (v1)
+# Chat and Chat Application API Documentation (v1)

-Bu belge, Discord tarzı bir sohbet uygulaması için hem REST API hem de WebSocket protokol tanımlarını içerir.
-Bu yapı, gerçek zamanlı mesajlaşma ve sunucu-temelli sohbet altyapısı kurmak için kullanılacaktır.
+This document contains both REST API and WebSocket protocol definitions for a Discord-style chat application.
+This structure will be used to build a real-time messaging and server-based chat infrastructure.

-## Genel
+## General

-- **API Versiyonu:** v1
+- **API Version:** v1
 - **REST Base URL:** `https://domain/api/rest`
 - **WebSocket URL:** `wss://domain/api/ws`